Khalid-Re-Dev/MyPortfolio/README.md

 ---

-Built with ❤️ using Next.js and TailwindCSS
+Built with ❤️ using Vite, React, and TailwindCSS